Year 4

 Science

-In History this term, Year 4 will be exploring the question “Who were the Romans?”.
+In Science this term, Year 4 pupils will be learning about the Living Things.

 Computing